RunielN597/faerieringgames/content/games/microdruids/_index.md

  For each success, lay a meeple of your opponent's color at the same Magic Circle down.

+###  Banish

- **Banish** - Attempt to banish opponent's meeples from a Magic Circle back to The Grove, lying down.
+Attempt to banish opponent's meeples from a Magic Circle back to The Grove, lying down.

  To do this, roll the three dice.

  Each 6 is a success.